SuperBrawl 2000

 SuperBrawl 2000 was the tenth SuperBrawl professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 The event took place on February 20, 2000 from the Cow Palace in Daly City, California.

-The main event was a three-way dance, in which Sid Vicious defended the WCW World Heavyweight Championship against Scott Hall and Jeff Jarrett.
-Vicious retained the title.
-Other prominent matches were Hulk Hogan versus The Total Package, Ric Flair versus Terry Funk in a Texas Death match and The Mamalukes (Big Vito and Johnny the Bull) versus David Flair in a Sicilian Stretcher match for the WCW World Tag Team Championship.
+The card had two billed main events plus one "Special Main Event".
+The final match of the night was a three-way dance, in which Sid Vicious successfully defended the WCW World Heavyweight Championship against Scott Hall and Jeff Jarrett; this was Scott Hall's final WCW match.
+Hulk Hogan versus The Total Package was the second billed main event.
+Other prominent matches were Ric Flair versus Terry Funk in a Texas Death match, and The Mamalukes (Big Vito and Johnny the Bull) versus David Flair and Crowbar in a Sicilian Stretcher match for the WCW World Tag Team Championship.

 James Brown made a surprise appearance at the event, performing with Ernest Miller during his in-ring skit with The Maestro.

 Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.